marcel-goldschen-ohm/NEU-337-Spring-2020/README.md

     Instructor: Marcel Goldschen-Ohm
     Office: NHB 4.352
-    **Please DO NOT email me directly.** Either message me through the course Canvas site or visit during office hours.
+    Please DO NOT email me directly!
+Either message me through the course Canvas site or visit during office hours.
     Office hours: - If no one is in my office, check the conference room NHB 4.402 right around the corner!

     TA: